FourBoiga/engineering-portfolio/rf-antenna-6ghz/6ghz Bandpss Filer/README.md

 # 6 GHz Microstrip Bandpass Filter Prototype

-This repository documents the design, optimization, and simulation iterations of a **6 GHz High-Q Microstrip Bandpass Filter** optimized for a high-performance 2-layer RF PCB prototype using a genuine **Rogers R4003C** core material.

 The primary goal of this project is to develop a highly accurate virtual model of the filter to later compare against physical Vector Network Analyzer (VNA) measurements, analyzing how manufacturing tolerances map to numerical modeling data.

 ---